cnixon3004/AWS_CloudOps_Journey/Fundamentals/Readme.md

 - Test VPC Connectivity

 ### 🔍 Key Takeaways
-With the networking foundation ready, I moved to the compute layer to validate my security boundaries.
-1. The Public "Front Door"
-I launched a two t2.nano instances one in the Public Subnet and the other in the Private Subnet.
+After setting up the network, I launched two t2.nano instances — one in the public subnet and one in the private subnet.

-Purpose: Acts as a bastion host/entry point.

-Key Step: Attached a key pair for SSH and used Instance Connect for rapid access.
-          Made changes to the security group to only allow traffic that orginated from the Public SG-id.
+-The public instance acted as a bastion host, with SSH access controlled via key pair and Security Group rules.
+-The private instance was reachable only through traffic originating from the public instance’s Security Group (SG chaining).
 <p float="left">
   <img src="/Fundamentals/Images/privateinst.png" width="45%" />
   <img src="/Fundamentals/Images/pubinst.png" width="45%" />